lpsinger/userguide/procedures/inference.rst

 matched-filter count rates.
 They are then used to predict the category for new triggers uploaded by :doc:`search pipelines </procedures/searches>`.

+For details, see [#Pastro]_, especially Section II E. and Equation 18 therein.

 Properties
 ----------